-Implications.
-The fluid model and its steady-state distribution depend on the triple $(\rho, G, F)$ .
-Important insight into the G/GI/s + GI queueing model is gained simply by looking at what features of the original model appear in the fluid model.
+The fluid model and its steady-state distribution depend on the triple (ρ, G, F) .
+Important insight into the G/GI/s+GI queueing model is gained simply by looking at what features of the original model appear in the fluid model.
 Nothing at all is lost from the service times and abandon times.
-Because of the IID (GI) assumptions in the original G/GI/s + GImodel, the service times and abandon times are fully specified by the cdf's G and F, and these cdf's appear as an integral part of the G/GI/s + GI fluid model.
-That is very different from most single-server fluid models, where the distributions appear only through their mean values.
-The fluid model we introduce here is significant in large part because the full service-time distribution G and the full abandon-time distribution F play important roles.
+Because of the IID (GI) assumptions in the original G/GI/s+GI model, the service times and abandon times are fully specified by the cdfs G and F, and these cdfs appear as an integral part of the G/GI/s+GI fluid model.